olszewskioc/c-sharp/README.md

 ## TLDRAW
 - If you want to use an "Paint" in vscode, you can install the TLDRAW extension.
 This extension allows you to open and edit '.tldr' archives.
+- All the UML Diagrams in this repository need this extension.